demisto/content/Packs/DarktraceEventCollector/Integrations/DarktraceEventCollector/README.md

 Use this integration to fetch a list of model breaches, filtered by the specified parameters.
-This is the most important for organizations that wish to integrate Darktrace programmatically into their SOC environment.
+This is important for organizations that wish to integrate Darktrace programmatically into their SOC environment.

-## Configure Darktrace Event Collector on Cortex XSIAM
+## Configure DarktraceEventCollector on Cortex XSIAM

 1. Navigate to **Settings** > **Configurations** > **Data Collection** > **Automations & Feed Integrations**.
-2. Search for Ironscales Event Collector.
+2. Search for DarktraceEventCollector.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |